9 minute read

 Here’s an overview of what we’ve been building:

-- Privacy-compliant: Self-hosting Chatwoot makes you the sole owner of your user data and keeps you away from the increasing privacy concerns of the world.
-We also follow strict GDPR regulations for the SAAS version.
+Self-hosting Chatwoot makes you the sole owner of your user data and keeps you away from the increasing privacy concerns of the world.
+We also follow strict GDPR regulations for the SAAS/cloud version of the tool.

-You can even customize your chat widget, collaborate with your team, add automation rules, and use the mobile app version to stay connected with your customers on the go.
+You can even customise your chat widget, collaborate with your team, add automation rules, and use the mobile app version to stay connected with your customers on the go.

 Here’s what the dashboard looks like: